Sep 3, 2010-

-In keeping with the idea of reducing the Gallery’s own carbon footprint, the NAGB chose to forego commercially printing and mailing its Invitations to the Opening Reception but opted for the paperless route and digitally emailed invitations to its guest list.
+In keeping with the idea of reducing the museum’s own carbon footprint, the NAGB chose to forego commercially printing and mailing its invitations to the opening reception, but opted for the paperless route and digitally emailed invitations to its guest list.

-Further to this, in another innovative move, the Gallery also decided to not produce a printed catalogue as in years past, but instead created a “digital” catalogue in the form of a specially designed and produced Jump Drive which features images of all the artwork, video interviews of and information on the participating artists.
-The NE5 digital catalogue will be available for purchase in the Gallery Store, Mixed Media.
+Further to this, in another innovative move, the museum also decided to not produce a printed catalogue as in years past, but instead created a “digital” catalogue in the form of a specially designed and produced Jump Drive which features images of all the artwork, video interviews of and information on the participating artists.
+The NE5 digital catalogue will be available for purchase in the museum store.

 Additionally, Holly A. Parotti, Curator of the NE5, and Assistant Curator, Jackson Petit, researched films that were included in the submission process to motivate those interested in submitting work and also to support a more cohesive conversation in the community.